 While the revolutionary outcomes of the election have dominated historical analysis, it was also the most democratic election seen in Ireland up to that point.
 For the first time all men could vote, as could most women over thirty years of age.
 The electorate swelled from 800,000 to two million voters, providing a unique opportunity for radical political change.

 The aim of this conference is to explore both the high politics of the moment and its wider social context.
 Why did Sinn Féin triumph?
 How did the enfranchisement of women shape the election and the status of women in society?
 How did Unionists and Britain respond to the republican challenge?
 How was the election shaped by local and global concerns during a period of rapid revolutionary change?

 To address these questions, we have assembled some of Ireland and Britain’s leading historians of the period.

-The conference will run from 9am – 5pm in the Conor Lecture Theatre, Ulster University, York Street, Belfast.
+The conference registration will open at 9am with proceedings kicking off at 9.45am in the Conor Lecture Theatre, Ulster University, York Street, Belfast.